Timur Novikov: Life and work

 The New Academy of Fine Arts, founded by Novikov in 1989, soon became a well-known meeting point for the Leningrad, Russian, and international art scene and a symbol for the spirit of freedom and recomposition in the new Russia.
 The academy and artist community, named also after its address Pushkinskaya 10, was at first self-organized by artists.
 It later offered ateliers as well as regular courses for students, including scholarships.
 The academy, with Novikov as one of its most prominent teachers, was sometimes referred to as an underground art project, but also cooperated with established art institutions, among them the Russian Museum and the Hermitage Museum.

 The core conception of the academy was called Neo-Academism and comprised a specific teacher-student relationship as well as a focus on the historic and aesthetic perspective of Neoclassicism.

 Novikov also contributed to numerous art exhibitions outside Russia.
 His style of painting combined a bold avant-garde attitude with refined classically based conceptions of Neo-Academism.
 Furthermore, he contributed to contemporary art theory, writing books such as "The New Russian Classicism" (1998), "Horizons" (2000), and "Intercontacts" (2000), published by the Russian Museum.

 A lengthy illness led to blindness in the later part of Novikov's career.
 He continued working as a lecturer at the New Academy and led assistants to work on graphic works.
 Novikov died of pneumonia on May 23, 2002, in St. Petersburg.

 Posthumous exhibitions of Novikov's works were held at the Moscow Russian Museum and in Brussels in 2002, in Denmark 2004, London 2005 and 2012, and several times in St. Petersburg.

-In spring 2013 the Moscow Museum of Modern Art presented a large-scale solo retrospective of Novikov's work, curated by Ekaterina Andreeva, the leading academic researcher at the State Russian Museum and author of Novikov's biography.
+In the spring of 2013, the Moscow Museum of Modern Art presented a large-scale solo retrospective of Novikov's work, curated by Ekaterina Andreeva, the leading academic researcher at the State Russian Museum and author of Novikov's biography.